dooyeedQ/API_DOC/Question Generation API data structure doc.md

                     </p>"
             }

-    Example of cloze question generation:
+    Example of cloze:
-    * sentence： Virchow was the first scientist to discover that leukiemia is caused by rapid production of abnormal white blood cells.
+    * Sentence： Virchow was the first scientist to discover that leukiemia is caused by rapid production of abnormal white blood cells.
-    * question：Virchow was the first scientist to discover that leukiemia is caused by rapid production of ______.
+    * Question：Virchow was the first scientist to discover that leukiemia is caused by rapid production of ______.
-    * answer: abnormal white blood cells
+    * Answer: abnormal white blood cells
-    * distractors:
+    * Distractors:
-      1. healthy white blood cells,
+      1. healthy white blood cells
       2. immature neurons
       3. useless tissues